How To Clean Power Steering Fluid Off Driveway

 You can use baking soda to get rid of any liquid residue that has built up in your driveway.
 Removing moisture from any surface is excellent with absorbents like this one.
 To get rid of liquids from a driveway, use baking soda.

-Go For A Commercial Driveway Degreaser
+Go for a Commercial Driveway Degreaser

 You could clean the fluid on your driveway with anything made to remove dirt and oil from an engine.
 Consequently, you might need to use an industrial-strength driveway cleaner if you have power steering fluid that cannot be eliminated using the abovementioned procedures.